vasveena/amazon-emr-ttt-workshop/docs/day2/icebrg/exercise.md

 ### Apache Iceberg Features

 From the EMR Studio workspace Jupyterlab session, go to workshop-repo -> files -> notebook -> apache-iceberg-on-amazon-emr.ipynb.
 Run all the blocks of this notebook.
-Replace "youraccountID" in the S3 paths within the notebook with your AWS event engine account ID.

 Detailed instructions are within the notebook.

-Stop the session once you are done.
+Stop the session and restart kernel once you are done.